Antique Half Dolls Are Hard Working Doll

 Tips On How To Identify A Half Doll Manufacture

 It's not always easy to determine the source or manufacture of a Half Dolls from the marks.
 Pottery companies such as Dressel and Kister bought molds from other factories with the right to use their trademarks.
 There was also the "Herend factory", a company that was located in Hungary, which imitated the work of other factories."
-Herend" also were able to reproduce designs, and replace pieces when the original manufacturers had long since gone out of business.
+Herend" also was able to reproduce designs, and replace pieces when the original manufacturers had long since gone out of business.
 So, there were many porcelain factories reproducing other manufacturer's models.
 New craftsmen also made new half doll molds but added very similar hallmarks on their finished pieces.
 Another very big problem is that many old dolls lack any marks at all.
 Partly due to the artist not assigning any great value to the utilitarian Half Doll in the earlier years they were being produced.

 Size Matters When It Comes To Identification Of A Half Doll

 A good rule is if it's too big or too small it's not an older half doll.
 The older German half dolls were from 2 to 6 inches tall.

 Materials and Characteristics Of Half Dolls